yhakbar/ya/docs/config.md

 root@495b1451aeb5:/#
 ```

-This is equivalent to running the following command in a shell:
+This is equivalent to running the following command:

 ```bash
 ❯ docker run -it --rm ubuntu